-This upper level course will focus on the physical, emotional and financial harms places on primary and secondary victims.
+This upper-level course will focus on the physical, emotional and financial harms places on primary and secondary victims.
 The students will learn the theories of victimization in this country as well as around the world.
+Cross-credited with SWK 3310.
+Only three credit hours will be awarded for CRJ 3312 or SWK 3310.